 If you enjoy our Osprey Cam, please consider donating to the Chesapeake Conservancy to help maintain this feed and help us establish other web cams highlighting the daily lives of other Chesapeake species.

-Executive Director Joel Dunn and the Osprey Camera were recently featured on Maryland Public Television's "Direct Connection."
+President & CEO Joel Dunn and the Osprey Camera were featured on Maryland Public Television's "Direct Connection."
 Watch the segment below:

 Reminiscing back to good ol' 2013?
 Check out the videos below to remember some of the Osprey Cam's best moments.